 Article 10 of the ICESCR requires States to recognise the widest possible protection and assistance to the family as the fundamental and natural unit of society, requiring the full protection of the state.
-Article 10 also recognises that

-States must take special measures to protect and assist children and young persons without discrimination for reasons of parentage and other conditions.
+Article 10 also recognises that States must take special measures to protect and assist children and young persons without discrimination for reasons of parentage and other conditions.

 The AVTOP scheme enables financial assistance to be provided to close family members of a person who died as a direct result of an overseas terrorist act.
-This financial assistance assists in preserving the integrity of the family unit during a difficult time.
 The AVTOP scheme gives priority of payment to a deceased person's partner and child or children, followed by their parent or parents, and finally the person's sibling or siblings.